Do Go On - 373 - The Star Wars Holiday Special

 That's a real one.

-What's Oddball's story?
+What's oddball story?

-participates in several battles throughout the Clone Wars under the command of Obi-Wan Kenobi.
+Clone commander and pilot participates in several battles throughout the clone wars under the command of Obi-1 Canobi.

 Ah.